civican/legisinfo/44-1/bills/C-50/bill_text.md

 Whereas the Government of Canada is committed to seeing Canadians benefit from and contribute to the building of a net-zero economy;

-Whereas the Government of Canada is committed to taking action to achieve a fair and equitable net-zero economy in order to support the future and quality of life of workers and their communities, including by fostering the creation of sustainable jobs **and implementing measures to assist workers in the shift to a net-zero economy**;
+Whereas the Government of Canada is committed to taking action to achieve a fair and equitable net-zero economy in order to support the future and quality of life of workers and their communities, including by fostering the creation of sustainable jobs and implementing measures to assist workers in the shift to a net-zero economy;

 Whereas the Government of Canada recognizes that actions to mitigate and adapt to climate change will have varied effects across different regions, communities and sectors;